 By now, you’ve heard about gene editing.

-According to Interesting Engineering, “Researchers have already identified DNA errors as the cause of nearly 7,000 diseases.
+Also, according to Interesting Engineering, “researchers have already identified DNA errors as the cause of nearly 7,000 diseases.
 Thankfully, the growing world of genome editing could be the ‘spell-checker’ needed to detect and eventually fix these.”

 But what makes it even more exciting is a recent decision by a US FDA panel.

 Earlier this week, CRISPR Therapeutics (CRSP) received a favorable US FDA panel review of its drug exa-cel for sickle-cell disease.
 Now, should the US FDA approve it on the panel’s vote, we could be looking at the first approved drug using gene-editing technology.

 As noted by MarketWatch.com, “Citigroup said the overwhelming consensus from the discussion was that benefit/risk for exa-cel is exceedingly favorable, and that they expect an FDA approval with off-target monitoring language.
 Analysts at Truist and Mizuho also said they expect approval from the FDA, which has set a Dec.
 8 target action date.”

 That could be game-changing.
 Not only for those who suffer from sickle cell but the gene-editing industry at large.
 If CRISPR sees eventual approval heading into its FDA date of December 8, other big-league gene-editing stocks could see higher highs, too.